-If you do this, make sure you get the salesperson’s details and contact them directly if you go back so you don’t have to start again.
+If you do this, make sure you get the salesperson’s details and contact them directly if you return, so you don’t have to start again.

-Use this guide to make sure you’re well prepared before you go looking at cars.
+Use this guide to make sure you’re well prepared before looking at cars.
 That way, you’ll get the best deal and come away with the car you want at a great price.

 - Not all cars come with a factory warranty.